katamaran-project/katamaran/HACKING.md

 ## Modules and records

-The framework make extensive use of Coq modules for parametrization which has several tradeoffs.
+The framework extensively uses Coq modules for parametrization, which has several tradeoffs.
 The downside is the general complexity of the modules, their duck-typed nature, and the fact that they are second-class.
-The benefits include that we can hide parameters even when using `Set Printing Implicit`.
+The benefits include that hiding parameters even when using `Set Printing Implicit`.
-We currently consider the modules a necessary evil, because they help (or rather seem to help because I don't fully understand their impact) with the performance of the executors.
+We currently consider the modules a necessary evil because they help (or rather seem to help because I don't fully understand their impact) with the performance of the executors.
-Essentially, putting definitions into a module as opposed into a dependent record that is passed around, delays delta expansion of the fields of the module.
+Essentially, putting definitions into a module as opposed to a dependent record that is passed around delays delta expansion of the fields of the module.
 There is currently no other way to control evaluation order in this fashion.

 A downside of the approach is a larger memory footprint of the library.
-To remedy this we have started moving parts of the library out of the modules and into records instead.
+To remedy this, we have started moving parts of the library out of the modules and into records instead.
-See for example the `TypeDeclKit`, `TypeDenoteKit` and `TypeDefKit` of the `Base` module.
+See, for example, the `TypeDeclKit`, `TypeDenoteKit` and `TypeDefKit` of the `Base` module.
-However, this is fragile and subsequent changes to the module / record hierarchy should be evaluated for their impact on running time.
+However, this is fragile, and subsequent changes to the module / record hierarchy should be evaluated for their impact on running time.
 For instance, merging `TypeDenoteKit` and `TypeDefKit` results in a 1.3x slowdown which is still acceptable, but merging all three of the `Type*Kit`s results in a 10x slowdown.

 ## Libraries

 We make heavy use of the stdpp and equations library.
-Sometimes the notations defines in these libraries clash, so prefer to selectively import them in sections.
+Sometimes the notations defined in these libraries clash, so we prefer to import them in sections selectively.
-A huge downside of the stdpp library is that a lot of the definitions are opaque and are supposed to be used in combination with `vm_compute`.
+A huge downside of the stdpp library is that many of the definitions are opaque and supposed to be used in combination with `vm_compute`.
-For some reason, for most cases when we run our symbolic executor `vm_compute` is slower than `compute` (and `vm_compute; reflexivity` slower than `reflexivity`).
+For some reason, in most cases, when we run our symbolic executor, `vm_compute` is slower than `compute` (and `vm_compute; reflexivity` slower than `reflexivity`).
-Therefore, we are currently avoiding using stdpp in the context of symbolic execution when computation could be blocked by an opaque definition.
+Therefore, we are currently avoiding using stdpp in the context of symbolic execution when an opaque definition could block computation.

 ## Axioms

 The library is currently axiom-free (not even fun.ext. or prop.ext.).
-Try to keep it that way and avoid introducing axioms when possible.
+So try to keep it that way and avoid introducing axioms when possible.
-But let's be pragmatic, if there is a good reason to assume an axiom we allow it.
+But let's be pragmatic; if there is a good reason to assume an axiom, we allow it.